In medium and large environments, the ControlUp Real-Time Console administrator can optimize the performance of the console and the monitor.

-Here are few optimizations that can be applied, according to your needs (displayed in the table and detailed blow):
+Here are a few optimizations that can be applied, according to your needs (displayed in the table and detailed blow)

-By default, the console offers 7 different views - Folders, Hosts, Computers, Sessions, Processes, Accounts and Executables.
+By default, the console offers 9 different views: Folders, Hosts, Machines, Sessions, Processes, Accounts, Applications, Storage and NetScalers.

 In large environments, the Processes view may cause high resource consumption during the operation of the console, mainly due to the high total number of processes the console monitors (summary of all processes running on all monitored resources).

-In order to disable the "Processes Flat Views", go to Settings -> Advanced Settings, as displayed in the following screenshot.
+In order to disable the "Process-level views" go to Settings > Advanced as displayed in the following screenshot.

-To increase the data collection cycle and change the updates intervals, go to Settings -> Advanced Settings, as shown in the screenshot below.
+To increase the data collection cycle and change the updates intervals go to Settings > Advanced as shown in the screenshot below.

-By default every console and monitor connects to the hypervisor or to the XenDekstop broker.
+By default, every Console and Monitor connects to the hypervisors or to the XenDekstop brokers.